hverlin/Quest/README.md

 ---

 ## Introduction
-*Quest* is meta-search client that can connects to various applications and sources.
+*Quest* is meta-search client that can connect to various applications and sources.
 It will submit a search query to all the configured services and aggregate the results.

-You can connect it to various services like JIRA, Confluence, Google Drive, Dropbox paper, Slack...
+You can connect it to various services like JIRA, Confluence, Google Drive, Dropbox paper, Slack, etc.

 ---
-- Settings and credentials are stored encrypted locally.
+- Settings and credentials are encrypted and stored locally.
 The encryption key is stored in your system's keychain.
 - You will need to configure all the modules you want to connect to.
 - Built with React, Electron and [Blueprint](https://blueprintjs.com)